Tis the season to be jolly… true.

 Keep yourself hydrated

-Understandably, it can be quite difficult to resist that sumptuous bottle of red wine siting on the table.
+Understandably, it can be quite difficult to resist that sumptuous bottle of red wine sitting on the table.

-Before indulging on this nice treat, think first about the effects that it can have on your oral health.
+Before indulging in this nice treat, think first about the effects that it can have on your oral Surgeon San Diego.

 Take a glass or two, and if you’re still thirsty after that, try drinking plenty of water.